- Practice Areas

 The revelation that even microtraumas can lead to the development of tau formations and CTE has caused alarm because it means that a wide range of activities could lead to CTE even when participants take the safety precaution of wearing a helmet and/or noise protection.

 In fact, the findings suggest that a wide range of mid and late-life cognitive and emotional decline could have some connection to CTE; far more than previously imagined.
+To learn more about football safety review our football helmet myths post.

 To make matters more complicated, there are currently no known symptoms unique to CTE, which is why doctors cannot presently diagnose CTE in live patients.
 Over time, researchers hope to find signature markers of CTE that they can identify in living patients.
 For now, however, the diversity of brain injuries and how people experience them mean that common symptoms of CTE are also heavily associated with other conditions and brain traumas.